Virus Protection

 How Can I Protect My Computer Against Malware?

 In a networked environment such as Saint Mary's College (including ResNet), the ease with which malware can spread from computer to computer is greatly multiplied, as is its potential for damage.
 Instead of affecting just your machine, malware could spread to hundreds of computers all over campus, and could even bring down our campus network.
 Recognizing this threat, the College provides Bitdefender security software free of cost to all students, faculty, and staff for their personally-owned computers.
 Any student who connects her computer to the Saint Mary's network must install security protection software and keep it up to date.
-Failure to have current security protection software on your computer may result in the loss of ResNet and BelleAire access privileges.
-Bitdefender security software is available for both Mac and Windows computers.
+Failure to have current security protection software on your computer may result in the loss of BelleNet, eduroam, DeviceNet, and Guest network access privileges.
+Bitdefender security software is available for both macOS and Windows computers.
 Instructions for installing security protection software on your personally-owned Mac or Windows computer connected to ResNet can be found at http://www.saintmarys.edu/virus.

 Instructions for installing virus-protection software on personally-owned computers: